jfernandezpe/simple-login-app/README.md

 The main features or modules of the application.
 They communicate to the app with CustomEvents and receive params from the app with properties.
 They entry point have to be a web component.

-Every page or module must be indepence and desacomplate of other pages, modules and the app.
+Every page or module must be, agnostic, indepence and desacomplate of other pages, modules and the app.
 They must interact only with the app and repositories.
 The repositories may know the app session if the app has interceped them.

 It is highly recommended every module has: